 When to Choose Headless CMS

-The decision in the Headless CMS vs Traditional CMS debate often comes down to specific use cases.
+The decision in the traditional cms vs headless cms debate often comes down to specific use cases.
 A headless CMS is particularly advantageous when:

 • You need to deliver content to multiple channels (web, mobile, IoT, etc.)